Academics

 Occupational Therapy Practicum

-Corequisites: OTH 2420C, OTH 2300C and OTH 2121C.
-This course provides opportunities for students to observe and participate in occupational therapy treatment with adult clients in a clinical situation.
-The student will work under the supervision of an occupational therapist, occupational therapy assistant and other clinical supervisors.
-A variety of clinical settings are used to expose the students to individuals with physical and psychosocial dysfunction.
+Corequisites: OTH 2420C, OTH 2300C, OTH 2261C and OTH 2933C.
+This course provides opportunities for students to observe and participate in occupational therapy treatment with adult clients in a physical disabilities and mental health fieldwork environment within the community and/or virtual environments.
+The student will work under the supervision of an occupational therapist, occupational therapy assistant and/or other approved designated fieldwork supervisors.
+A variety of fieldwork settings are used to expose the students to individuals and groups with physical and psychosocial dysfunction.
+This course also includes a fieldwork seminar hour which is designed to facilitate the development of clinical skills by developing clinical reasoning/problem solving skills, develop an understanding of health literacy and the ability to educate and train the client, enhance the understanding of quality of life, well-being and occupation to promote physical and mental health, considering the context and environment and to enhance the need for and understanding of inter-professional collaboration within the health care environment.
+Additional special fees are required.

 OTH 2840L**